 Brita is a Giant Schnauzer who loves to do therapy visits throughout Altru Health System.
 She frequently visits the cancer center, pediatric unit, waiting rooms, cardiac unit, ICU, surgery recovery, rehabilitation, the emergency room and many other departments.
-She doesn't live in Grand Forks, otherwise she'd love to visit nearly every day.
 She's multi-lingual, and keeps expanding her American Sign Language skills.
 Patients and visitors who communicate through American Sign Language have greatly enjoyed interacting with her.

 Jovi is a Golden Retriever and has been a registered therapy dog since 2015.
 She has visited the local nursing homes and memory care facilities.
 She began her career as an Altru therapy dog in 2016.
 She loves the therapy visits, and seems to know immediately where she is heading when she sees her therapy collar.
 Jovi has never met a person she doesn’t like and has brought a smile to many faces.
 Jovi is a Canadian conformation champion and is working on titles in obedience.
 She assists her handler at the Grand Forks Dog Training Club by demonstrating skills and behaviors for the dogs attending puppy kindergarten.

 Lacey is a German Shepherd.
 She was born on May 29, 2014.
 She is owned and handled by Louise Anvarinia.
 Lacey has been a registered therapy dog since she was 14 months old.
 She enjoys visiting with children and adults of all ages, in all types of settings.
 She has been visiting patients, visitors and staff at Altru Hospital and Rehab, since July 2016.